- Define the kinds of materials that spark creativity.

 Novelty of materials

 Remember the old saying, “Variety is the spice of life.”
 Something new promotes interesting questions.
-Consider using new materials that children have not used before.
+Consider helping staff members discover new materials that children have not used before.
 Perhaps you have an old overhead projector or a record player.
 Let children imagine what the items are and what they are used for.
 Encourage families to lend interesting items from their homes or workplaces, such as snorkeling flippers or a unique tool from the kitchen.
 These items can all be sources of wonder for children.
 Look at your world through a child’s eyes.
 At the most basic level, novelty of materials also means rotating and introducing new materials regularly.
 This can mean different colors of paint, adding something textural to paint to change its properties, and more.
 It can also mean bringing in interesting scrap papers, magazine clippings, or found materials.
 Materials should be familiar yet challenging; they should present increasing challenges as children grow and develop.

 Beauty of materials